awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/sync-shadows-with-iot-core.md

 To sync shadow states, [create a deployment](create-deployments.md) that includes the `aws.greengrass.ShadowManager` component, and specify the shadows that you want to sync in the `synchronize` configuration parameter in the shadow manager configuration in the deployment\.

 The following example configuration update instructs the shadow manager component to sync the following shadows with AWS IoT Core:
 + The classic shadow for the core device
 + The named `MyCoreShadow` for the core device
 + The classic shadow for an IoT thing named `MyDevice2`
 + The named shadows `MyShadowA` and `MyShadowB` for a IoT thing named `MyDevice1`

+This configuration update specifies to sync shadows with AWS IoT Core in real time\.
+To configure the shadow manager component to sync shadows on a periodic interval, change the sync strategy to `periodic` and specify a `delay` in seconds for the interval\.
+For more information, see [the strategy configuration parameter](shadow-manager-component.md#shadow-manager-component-configuration-strategy) of the shadow manager component\.

 ```
 {
-  "synchronize":{
-    "coreThing":{
-      "classic":true,
-      "namedShadows":["MyCoreShadow"]
+  "strategy": {
+    "type": "realTime"
   },
-    "shadowDocuments":[
+  "synchronize": {
+    "coreThing": {
+      "classic": true,
+      "namedShadows": [
+        "MyCoreShadow"
+      ]
+    },
+    "shadowDocuments": [
       {
-        "thingName":"MyDevice1",
-        "classic":false,
-        "namedShadows":[
+        "thingName": "MyDevice1",
+        "classic": false,
+        "namedShadows": [
           "MyShadowA",
           "MyShadowB"
         ]
       },
       {
-        "thingName":"MyDevice2",
-        "classic":true,
+        "thingName": "MyDevice2",
+        "classic": true,
-        "namedShadows":[ ]
+        "namedShadows": [ ]
       }
     ]
   }